Notice of Pre-AIA or AIA Status

 Status of the Application

-2. Claims 1-16 are considered for examination.
-Claims 17-20 are withdrawn from further consideration as being drawn to nonelected group.
+2. Claims 1-16 are pending under examination.
+Claims 17-20 are previously withdrawn from further consideration as being drawn to nonelected group.
+The Applicant’s arguments and the amendment have been fully considered and found persuasive in-part for the following reasons.

 The following is a quotation of 35 U.S.C.
 112 (pre-AIA ), second paragraph: